-Dr. Margarita Denenburg is an Assistant Professor of Music at Heidelberg University where she teaches applied piano and pedagogy.
+Dr. Margarita Denenburg is an Assistant Professor of Keyboard Studies at Heidelberg University where she teaches applied piano and pedagogy.
 She is an active performer who has recently presented Stravinsky’s “Rite of Spring” for two pianos with the pianist, Dr. Gerald Evans.
 The multiple performances culminated with concerts in Chambery and Le Bourget-du-Lac, France in 2015.
 Cleveland Music Blog called their performance “breathtakingly beautiful”, while American composer Jeffery Mumford hailed their efforts as a “refreshing fidelity to the composer's intentions“.

 Equally at home with performing and teaching, Dr. Denenburg judges multiple piano competitions, including the Carmel Debut International Piano Competition, is a member of the College Music Society and the Music Teachers National Association, and has articles in press with the journal The American Music Teacher and the magazine Clavier Companion.
 She participated in the Keyboard Wellness Seminar in Denton, TX, exploring the Taubman approach to teaching, and served on the Board of Directors of the Music Teachers Association of California.
 Dr. Denenburg was recently awarded the Aigler Research Award from Heidelberg University for her work in musician’s wellness and for recording a CD with the soprano Carol Dusdieker.